God's Design for Your Body

 Do This Now

-Thank God for the way He created you.
-Write down five things you appreciate about your body and what those things allow you to do.
+Take a moment to thank God for how He created you.
+Write down five things you appreciate about your body and how it serves you every day.

 Questions to Reflect On

-• What amazes you most about how your body works?
+• What do you find amazing about how your body works?

-• Are there parts of your body you struggle to appreciate?
+• Are there areas where you struggle to appreciate the way God made you?
 Why?

-• How can you grow in gratitude for your physical body?
+• How can you grow in gratitude for your body?

 “So God created mankind in His own image, in the image of God He created them; male and female He created them.”